Fetterman, in debate with Oz, vows to 'keep coming back up'

 Fetterman, Pennsylvania's 53-year-old lieutenant governor, has acknowledged that he “almost died" after suffering a stroke in May.
 On Tuesday night, he addressed what he called the “elephant in the room."

-Fetterman insists he is prepared for the demands of the Senate as he continues to recover from the stroke.
-Independent experts consulted by The Associated Press before the debate said he appears to be recovering remarkably well.
-He used closed-captioning during the debate to help him process the words he hears.
+He also quickly tried to go on offense by attacking Oz's “gigantic mansions” and his integrity.

+“It’s the Oz rule: he’s on TV and he’s lying," Fetterman said.

-Oz, a celebrity heart surgeon, ignored his opponent's health early in the debate, though he has hammered Fetterman on the issue repeatedly during the campaign.
-On Tuesday night, Oz attacked Fetterman's policies on crime, saying he is “trying to get as many murders out of jail as possible.”
+Oz, a celebrity heart surgeon, ignored his opponent's health throughout the debate, though he has hammered Fetterman on the issue repeatedly during the campaign.
+On Tuesday night, Oz attacked Fetterman's policies on crime, saying he is “trying to get as many murderers out of jail as possible.”

 While debates have rarely swayed elections in the modern era, the intense national interest in the primetime affair -- particularly in Fetterman’s performance -- suggested this debate could prove decisive in an election central to the Democrats’ urgent fight to retain their Senate majority.